junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Okay, weird."
 Dean says slowly, moving in the trained scouting gait, stepping up trying to take a closer look at the statue.

 "Wait, Dean."
-Cas grabs his arms before he can take another step, "There's something else wrong --"
+Cas grabs his arms before he can take another step, "Something else is wrong --"

 Dean meets his eyes, suddenly nervous and alarmed by his tone.
 Their pupils shrink.
 It's so quiet he can almost hear his own breathing.